jlmaier12/TrIdent/README.md

 ## Background on Transductomics
-TrIdent is a bioinformatics tool that automates the transductomics data analyis by automatically detecting, classifying and characterizing potential transducing events in a fraction of the time that it would take a manual-labeler.
+TrIdent is a bioinformatics tool that automates the transductomics data analysis by automatically detecting, classifying and characterizing potential transducing events in a fraction of the time that it would take a manual-labeler.
 Transductomics is a DNA-sequencing based method for the detection and characterization of transduction events.
-Developed by Dr. Manuel Kleiner, the method relies on the mapping reads from a virome(VLP_fracion) of a sample to contigs assembled from the metagenome(whole-community) of the same sample.
+Developed by Dr. Manuel Kleiner, transductomics relies on mapping reads from a virome (VLP-fraction) of a sample to contigs assembled from the metagenome (whole-community) of the same sample.
 Reads from bacterial DNA carried by viruses or VLPs (Viral-Like Particles) will map back to their bacterial contigs of origin creating read coverage patterns indicative of active transduction.

 Reference: Kleiner, M., Bushnell, B., Sanderson, K.E. et al. Transductomics: sequencing-based detection and analysis of transduced DNA in pure cultures and microbial communities.
 Microbiome 8, 158 (2020). https://doi.org/10.1186/s40168-020-00935-5

-VLP-fraction reads mapped to contigs from the whole-community will create the following read coverage patterns:
+VLP-fraction reads mapped to contigs from the whole-community may create the following read coverage patterns:
 - Sloping pattern
-  - Forms due to decreasing frequency of large DNA transfer startin from a transduction initiation site.
+  - Forms due to decreasing frequency of large DNA transfer moving away from a transduction initiation site.
   - May represent:
       - Generalized transduction
       - Lateral transduction